RWTH-HPC/CMake-codecov/README.md

 If you don't use git or dislike submodules you can copy the [Findcodecov.cmake](cmake/Findcodecov.cmake), [FindGcov.cmake](cmake/FindGcov.cmake) and [FindLcov.cmake](cmake/FindLcov.cmake) files into your repository. *Be careful when there are version updates of this repository!*

-If you'd like to generate Lcov HTML reports, you have to call ```lcov_capture()``` after all other targets have been defined.
+For coverage evaluation you have to add ```lcov_capture()``` after all other targets have been defined.
 A good place for this is your root CMakeLists.txt in the last lines after you included your sub-directories and added targets.

 ## Usage